Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 Check out this free mini-course on transcription!

-Other Worst Jobs for Introverts outside the home
+Other Worst Jobs for Introverts Outside the Home

-Now that we’ve covered the worst for jobs for introverts online, let’s now discuss the worst outside-the-home jobs for introverts.
+Now that we’ve covered the worst for jobs for introverts online, let’s discuss the worst outside-the-home jobs for introverts.

 11. Real Estate Agent